AdobeDocs/experience-platform.en/help/profile/computed-attributes/configure-api.md

 >
 >Computed attribute functionality is currently in alpha and is not available to all users.
 The documentation and the functionality are subject to change.

 In order to configure a computed attribute, you first need to identify the field that will hold the computed attribute value.
-This field can be created using the Schema Registry API to define a schema and a custom mixin that will hold the computed attribute field.
-It is a recommended best practice to create a separate "Computed Attributes" schema and mixin into which your organization can add any attributes to be used as computed attributes.
+This field can be created using the Schema Registry API to define a schema and a custom field group that will hold the computed attribute field.
+It is a recommended best practice to create a separate "Computed Attributes" schema and field group into which your organization can add any attributes to be used as computed attributes.
 This enables your organization to cleanly separate the computed attribute schema from other schemas that are being used for data ingestion.

-The workflow in this document outlines how to use the Schema Registry API to create a Profile-enabled "Computed Attribute" schema that references a custom mixin.
-This document contains sample code specific to computed attributes, however please refer to the [Schema Registry API guide](../../xdm/api/overview.md) for detailed information about defining mixins and schemas using the API.
+The workflow in this document outlines how to use the Schema Registry API to create a Profile-enabled "Computed Attribute" schema that references a custom field group.
+This document contains sample code specific to computed attributes, however please refer to the [Schema Registry API guide](../../xdm/api/overview.md) for detailed information about defining field groups and schemas using the API.

-## Create a computed attributes mixin
+## Create a computed attributes field group

-To create a mixin using the Schema Registry API, begin by making a POST request to the `/tenant/mixins` endpoint and providing the details of the mixin in the request body.
-For details regarding working with mixins using the Schema Registry API, please refer to the [mixins API endpoint guide](../../xdm/api/mixins.md).
+To create a field group using the Schema Registry API, begin by making a POST request to the `/tenant/mixins` endpoint and providing the details of the field group in the request body.
+For details regarding working with field groups using the Schema Registry API, please refer to the [field groups API endpoint guide](../../xdm/api/mixins.md).

 **API format**